mhmodfrmwi/Movie-App/README.md

 - **Top Rated**: Shows movies with the highest ratings.
 - **Trending**: Lists upcoming movies.
 - **Favorite**: Allows users to add and view their favorite movies.
-- **Movie Information**: Click on any movie poster to view detailed information about the movie.
 - **Local Database**: Supports storing favorite movies using MySQL.

 ---